Lakewood and Firestone Boulevards

 Commercial competition for STONEWOOD came from LAKEWOOD CENTER (1951) {5.7 miles south, in Lakewood}, WHITTWOOD CENTER (1956) {6.7 miles east, in Whittier}, LA MIRADA CENTER (1959) {6.7 miles southeast, in La Mirada}, BEUNA PARK MALL (1961) {9.4 miles southeast, in Orange County} and MONTEBELLO TOWN CENTER (1988) {6.9 miles north, in Montebello}.

-By the late 1980s, STONEWOOD CENTER, still open-air, had been outpositioned by fully-enclosed shopping centers in its vicinity.
+By the late 1980s, STONEWOOD CENTER, still open-air, had been outpositioned by all of the fully-enclosed shopping centers in its vicinity.
 The property was acquired by Newport Beach-based Hughes Investments in 1986.
 They submitted a redevelopment plan to the Downey City Council in February 1989, which was approved in July.
 Reconstruction of the mall got underway in October of the same year.

 A 2-level (146,200 square foot), Los Angeles-based May Company California was added to the south side of the complex, with existing mall space rebuilt to accommodate the new store and its entrance court.
 The old supermarket, which had housed a Thrifty Drug and furniture store, was remodeled into a 1-level (30,100 square foot) May Company Home Store.